Watt Hours to Amp Hours Calculator guide

 What this calculator is solving

-The Watt Hours to Amp Hours Calculator is useful when a battery or power station lists energy in Wh and you need an Ah estimate at a chosen voltage.
+The Watt Hours to Amp Hours Calculator is useful when a battery, power station, or energy label gives you watt-hours but another spec sheet or comparison needs amp-hours at a chosen nominal voltage.

 The formula in plain language

-In plain language: The calculator divides watt-hours by volts to estimate amp-hours.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Amp-hours = watt-hours / volts.
+Use nominal voltage for battery comparisons.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer

-• The main answer is amp-hours at the voltage you entered.
+• The main answer is amp-hours at the voltage you entered, not a voltage-free battery rating.

-• Changing voltage changes Ah because Ah is not a voltage-independent energy unit.
+• Changing voltage changes Ah because Ah is charge capacity at a voltage, not stored energy by itself.

 Common mistakes to avoid